jeremy-farnault/jeremy-farnault/README.md

 #### Who am I

 👋 Hi there!
 I'm Jeremy, a French Senior Software Engineer and Team Lead currently based in Tokyo, Japan.
-My family and I are excited to be starting our next chapter soon with a move to Sweden!
+My family and I are excited to be starting our next chapter soon with a move to Sweden this October!

 🛠️ My path into tech wasn't a straight line.
 I started my career as a boilermaker in aeronautics, but after 7 years, I knew I needed a change.
 I went back to school, earned my university degrees in Informatics, and found my true passion in building software and leading teams.